Holistic Academic Program

 Key to the development of the whole person is balance.
 It is the balanced person who is self-actualized.
 The balanced person is using his/her full potential.
 Development of a balanced individual requires a balanced program.

 Most academic programs that consider themselves “strong” are steeped in the traditional analytical, linear, “left-brained” approaches to learning.
 Ideal is committed to a balanced approach, an approach that helps the individual to integrate both hemispheres of the brain in the learning process.
-Through Ideal Excellearn and other Ideal practices and methodologies discussed under Ideal Practices and Methodologies”), students experience stress free, holistic learning.
-The result is that Ideal Education helps students develop strong emotional Intelligence along with the sharp, astute intellect of the well-rounded person.
+Through Ideal Excelearn and other Ideal practices and methodologies discussed under Ideal Practices and Methodologies”), students experience stress free, wholistic learning.

-a) The development of master teachers, experts in the implementation and presentation of Ideal Education through on-going and continuous staff development and training, offered congruently with the traditional, basic approaches to teaching and learning and the Ideal Excellearn techniques and methodologies.
+a) The development of master teachers, experts in the implementation and presentation of Ideal Education through ongoing and continuous staff development and training, offered congruently with the traditional, basic approaches to teaching and learning and the Ideal Excelearn techniques and methodologies.

-b) The Ideal curriculum, based on several strategies:
+b) The ideal curriculum which is based on several strategies:

 2) Language Arts at Ideal is the art of using language to communicate effectively.
 Ideal teaches students the essential skill of effective writing.
 Writing in the Ideal Curriculum, however is not limited to the language arts or English class.
 Teachers collaborate to develop and implement a school-wide writing across the curriculum program.
 Writing skills, like reading skills are taught in every academic subject.